CNP Feedback - Organ Music during Lent?

 The only official direction that we as musicians and liturgists have regarding how liturgy is to be celebrated comes from the rubrics contained in official liturgical books ("rubric" coming from the Latin rubrum, referring to the "red" ink in which they were printed).

-While other documents (like Music in Catholic Worship) may comment on or revise (within limits) the way we celebrate liturgy, the official books relating to the Mass are the Roman Missal (comprised of the Sacramentary and the Lectionary), the Ceremonial of Bishops, and any particular "ritual books" that might have bearing on the Mass (e.g. the Anointing of the Sick during
+While other documents (like Sing to the Lord: Music in Divine Worship) may comment on or revise (within limits) the way we celebrate liturgy, the official books relating to the Mass are the Roman Missal, the Ceremonial of Bishops, and any particular "ritual books" that might have bearing on the Mass (e.g. the Anointing of the Sick during Mass, the special RCIA rites, the funeral liturgy).

 About organ music during Lent the document says,